Bio and FAQ

 Questions that are never asked, but I wish they were:

 Q. What did you want to be as a child?

 A. A veterinarian

 A. My husband and I enjoy our pets.
-We have a rescue mutt from Tijuana, "Jessie the Mop" (a Scottie mix), one cat and three goldfish.
+We have a rescue mutt from Tijuana, "Jessie the Mop" (a Scottie mix), a chocolate tabby cat named Otis, and two goldfish.
 Rescue animals seem to know the difference between what they had and what you have given them, and REALLY appreciate you!

-We also love hiking and appreciating wild animals in their natural habitats.
+We also love spending time in the mountains, and appreciating wild animals in their natural habitats.

 Westgate lobby photo by Meghan McGuire